ajith-io/geek_squads/1_Requirements/README.md

 # Introduction #
 REMIND ME is here to take care of your health and wealth.
-Our Application Integrates Event Management.
-The app can make specific exercise type and duration recommendations based on the daily calorie intake and BMI which gives a definite goal for the user to achieve.
-The app includes monthly expense tracking and bill reminder in the Finance section.
+Our Application Integrates Event Management. .
 It also includes reminders and event scheduling for event management
 A calendar is a basic necessity in our day to day activities.
 This project is a functional calendar which has various uses in the users day to day activities.

 # 4W&#s and 1&#39;H